Deadline: Tuesday, December 1, 2020

 - UCSF School of Pharmacy/School of Medicine funds

 UCSF is committed to ensuring access to graduate education for all students.
 Early communication with the relevant administrators is critical to a successful partnership in arranging accommodations.
 SDS is the appropriate and confidential office for seeking accommodations, and will coordinate communications and procedures with you and the graduate faculty and programs.
-Please visit Information for Prospective Students and look over the Frequently Asked Questions for more information.
+Please visit Information for Prospective Students and Graduate Division Accommodations Process for more information.

 Student Success at UCSF